HuanLab/BUDDY/README.md

 If you want to use 'BUDDY' in large scale or in a more customizable manner, please stay tuned for [our latest release](https://github.com/Philipbear/pybuddy).

+You are welcome to contact me via **philipxsp@hotmail.com** should you have any questions or suggestions.

 &nbsp;
 &nbsp;